10-3-pursuit/project-budget-app-reboot/README.md

 - Use a checkbox, separate input or similar strategy to allow the user to select whether the transaction is a deposit or withdrawal.
 If it is a withdrawal, make sure the value subtracts and deposit values add.
 By default, your user would have be entering values that are positive or negative.
 - Add a library like [chartjs](https://www.chartjs.org) to provide visualizations the budget app.
 - Add [React Drag and Drop](https://react-dnd.github.io/react-dnd/about) to move your transactions above and below each other.

-## Project setup and overview

-There are no tests for this project and you _should not_ fork and clone this repository.
-Instead, create your own repositories.

 ## Example application